Digital Cuaderno Special – ‘The Strength of Cerro’ by Douglas Paul Cordova (1984)

 Featured Image: Claudina with her Grandfather, Antonio Domingo Arellano. (detail) (photographer unknown, courtesy of Doug Cordova)

-One thought on “Digital Cuaderno Special – ‘The Strength of Cerro’ by Douglas Paul Cordova (1984)”
+2 thoughts on “Digital Cuaderno Special – ‘The Strength of Cerro’ by Douglas Paul Cordova (1984)”

 Thank you!
 My father and other family members are sure to enjoy this story!